 Abelmoschus manihot (Sunset Hibiscus) [12 Seeds]

-Set the seedlings outdoors a week or two after all danger of frost has passed.
+Set the seedlings outdoors a week or two after all danger of frost has passed, once nights stay above 50°F or so.
 They do not like to get chilled!
 If you allow the seedpods to develop on the plant, you may find self-sown seedlings in that area next year, but they probably won’t appear until early or even midsummer.

 Note that this information will not appear on the seed packet you receive.